 READ MORE

 A lot of modern sweets, were invented in Victorian times.
 This was because sugar, which was imported from West Indies become much cheaper.
-Marshmallows were invented about 1850.
+Many of these sweets were made possible by the invention and use of steam-powered machines.
+Before the Victorian era, pulling toffee or grinding cocoa was back-breaking work done by hand.
+The "boom" happened because machines could suddenly do the work of fifty people!

 Seaside rock appeared in the late 19th century, and it was in the 19th century that people began to eat boiled sweets; as sugar became cheaper a wide variety of boiled sweets were developed.